DigitalPublishingToolkit/NN09/md/10Rules.md

 Another example is Open Data City’s interactive ‘Secret War’ map.[^29] For this project, they collaborated with German public broadcaster NDR and major newspaper *Süddeutsche Zeitung*.
-The ‘Secret War’ project maps the locations of secret CIA, NSA and BND sites and gives further information on clandestine activities.
+The ‘Secret War’ project maps the locations of secret CIA, NSA, and BND sites and gives further information on clandestine activities.
 You can follow prisoner transports, drone flights, and other covert operations launched from specified locations in Germany.

 There is still more than enough room for projects like this.
 Data analysis should be encouraged beyond the economic and academic sphere, and in the activist sphere in particular.
+It is important to reduce misgivings and increase practical knowledge about this.
 Key algorithms like MapReduce, and database programs like Hadoop are available as open source software, thus affordable for all.
-It is important to reduce misgivings and increase practical knowledge.
 At a professional level, hardware costs are indeed considerable, but even with regular hardware you can achieve some impressive results.